-- All grades are accepted in each class. - Display must focus on ONE of the following and be suitable for display at a local business during National 4-H Week or at another time. - EXHIBITS IN THIS SECTION MUST PROMINENTLY DISPLAY A 4-H CLOVER OR MENTION 4-H. When using the official clover with H's, the tail should curve to the right and the words 18 U.S.C.
-707 must appear under the lower right leaflet, except for hand drawn clovers.
-For more information on proper use of the 4-H clover please refer to https://4h.okstate.edu/educators/clover-and-emblem/index.html - Awards: Ribbons will be placed on top 10 in each class.
+- All grades are accepted in each class. - Display must focus on ONE of the following and be suitable for display at a local business during National 4-H Week or at another time. - EXHIBITS IN THIS SECTION MUST PROMINENTLY DISPLAY A 4-H CLOVER OR MENTION 4-H. - Awards: Ribbons will be placed on top 10 in each class.
 Premiums will be paid on the top 3 as follows: